Frequently Asked Questions

 Action: Displace S from d4 → d5, mutate S → +S

-What’s the difference between Protocol-Valid, Pseudo-Legal, and Legal moves?
+What’s the difference between Protocol-Valid, Pseudo-Legal, and Legal Moves?

-These represent three levels of move validation, from structural to fully rule-compliant:
+These represent three levels of Move validation, from structural to fully rule-compliant:

 | Level | What it checks | Example violation |